Diablo IV: How to Get Powerful Fast – Infernal Chaos Guide

 • Best early rep farm: Helltides with Chaos Rifts

-• Best compact follow-up: Fleeting Infernal Hordes
+• Best compact follow-up: Fleeting Hordes, then Infernal Hordes at Torment

 • Best XP supplement: Undercity runs with Tribute of Growth